domi-ninja/dev-tactics/README.md

 - Web development is mostly solved.
 If a large part of an application feels unusually hard, I am probably missing a tool, pattern, or piece of information.
 - To clean up a CSS codebase buried under `!important`, first inventory every view at each supported resolution and capture screenshots of all of them, in different resolutions, using a visual regression test with playwright or something like this.
 This will tell you about accidental visual changes during the css cleanup/refactor.

+## Meta goals

+- Reduce chaos
+- Learn from mistakes
+- Persistent outlet for these thoughts